checkly/docs.checklyhq.com/site/content/docs/integrations/slack.md

 By customizing the channel name, alerting options & checks for that alert channel, you can use a single Incoming WebHook URL for multiple scenarios.

+>[!WARNING]
+> If you’re using a free Slack workspace, be aware of [message limits](https://slack.com/help/articles/115002422943-Usage-limits-for-free-workspaces).
+Exceeding these limits may prevent new alerts from being delivered.

 ## Example Failed Slack Alert

 We provide a lot of information in the initial Slack message including links to the check and check result as well as the whole response body.